btleffler/node-file-list/README.md

 $ file-list serve
 ```

 That's it!
-If you don't set the root directory, you can set it per instance with the optional ``-r`` flag for ``serve``, otherwise it defaults to the directory it was called from.
+If you don't want to run the command from the root directory, you can set it per instance with the optional ``-r`` flag for ``serve``, otherwise it defaults to the directory it was called from.

 You can call it from inside your node application too.
 ```